-All data security breaches or suspected data security breaches should be reported immediately to your line manager and the Principle Administration Officer (PAO).
-In their absence this should be any member of the management team and the Assistant Assessor.
-The Data Protection Officer (DPO) should immediately be informed by the Principle Administration Officer or in his absence the Assistant Assessor of the breach or suspected breach.
-The DPO is currently Stephen Coulter, Head of Resources and Governance Officer.at Clackmannanshire Council.
+All data security breaches or suspected data security breaches should be reported immediately to your line manager and the Principal Administration Officer (PAO).
+In their absence this should be any member of the management team.

+The Data Protection Officer (DPO) should be informed if established any potential breach has occurred.

-Details of the breach should also be recorded on the Data Security Breach log on the Management Team folder.
+Details of the breach should also be recorded on the Data Security Breach log on SharePoint in Information Management.
 The log should record the date of the breach, date of notification of the breach, nature of breach and action taken.